JetBrains/godot-support/readme.md

 # Features

-Automatically changes active solution configuration to Tools

 Autogenerates multiple run configurations:
+ - `Player` to Run/Debug or Profile game in one click.
+[Video](https://youtu.be/FmaYKONV5NY?t=78)
- - `Run and Debug` to start player with debug in one click
+ - `Editor` to Run/Debug or Profile Godot Editor in one click
  - `Attach` to debug already started player
- - `Run`, which starts player
- - `Profile`, which starts player with profiler

 Fields marked with [Export] attribute would not be marked as not-initialized.